 The Author

 His writing inspirations for fantasy fiction include Lloyd Alexander, J.R.R.
-Tolkien, Anne McCaffrey & L. Ron Hubbard.
+Tolkien, Anne McCaffrey and Ursula Le Guin.

-Dan lives in Kansas with his wife, his three children, a dog named Charlie and all the deer, birds and squirrels you can imagine.
+Dan lives in Kansas with his wife, his three children, dogs Charlie and Millie, cat Frank, and all the deer, birds and squirrels you can imagine.

-Watch for Derkesthai, the new novel from Dan O’Connor.
+Buy and read Derkesthai, the new novel from Dan O’Connor!

 Here are some questions a young reader sent me last night.
 I thought they were cool questions, so here they are, with my answers.